Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Introduction

+where $\ast$ is the space-time convolution.
+This expression suggests that the limiting coupling constant $a$ depends on all details of $F''$ and $\lL$: even if $\lL_\eps$ formally approximates the Laplacian (with coefficient $\frac{1}{2} \qQ''(0)=1$), $\bar{P}'$ depends on all higher coefficients of $\qQ$. \end{rmk}

-As is mentioned above (and also expected), the key to the proof of Theorem~\ref{thm} is to show convergence of stochastic objects built from non-polynomial $F$ and the non-Gaussian $\xi_\eps$.
-Although it is not easy to get effective bounds via cumulants, the systematic bounds developed in \cite{Otto_spectral_gap} and \cite{BPHZ_spectral_gap} provide a possible way to do it since $\xi_\eps$ has a suitable spectral gap inequality.
-However, different from the usual spectral gap inequality which controls the $p$-th moment of a stochastic object by its mean and the $p$-th moment of the $L^2$ norm of its Malliavin derivative, the version for our Poisson noise has an upper bound involving both $L^2$ and $L^p$ norms of the Malliavin derivative.
-Since we need to control the $p$-th moment for arbitrarily large $p$, it seems to be very hard to do it by hand in general.
-At this point, a key observation is that with the particular structure of the Malliavin derivative in our situation (related to approximate heat kernels), its mixed $L^2$ and $L^p$ norms can in fact be controlled by its $L^2$ norms only.
-This is the key point that allows us to proceed after applying the spectral gap inequality.
-One other complexity with our particular Poisson noise is that its Malliavin derivative is a discrete difference operator, and hence gives many more error terms than in the usual situation, which we have to treat.
+The key to the proof of Theorem~\ref{thm:main} is to show convergence of stochastic objects built from non-polynomial $F$ and the non-Gaussian $\xi_\eps$ in Theorem~\ref{thm:convergence}.
+The systematic bounds developed in \cite{Otto_spectral_gap} and \cite{BPHZ_spectral_gap} provide a possible way to do it since $\xi_\eps$ has a suitable spectral gap inequality (see also \cite{random_models_rs} which revisited the results of \cite{Otto_spectral_gap, BPHZ_spectral_gap} in a slightly different setup).

+However, there are two differences in our situation that result in additional subtleties.
+The first one is specific to the spectral gap inequality for Poisson --- it controls the $p$-th moment of a random variable built from a Poisson point process in terms of the $p$-th moment of the mixed $L^2$ and $L^p$ spacetime norms of its Malliavin derivative, in contrast to the mere $L^2$ spacetime norm in the usual spectral gap inequality.
+This requires us to control $L^p$ spacetime norms for high order Malliavin derivatives of our stochastic objects for arbitrarily large $p$, which seems to be an extremely complicated task.
+At this point, a key observation is that with the particular structure of the Malliavin derivative in our situation (related to approximate heat kernels), its mixed $L^2$ and $L^p$ norms can in fact be controlled by its $L^2$ norms only (with certain modifications).
+This allows us to proceed after applying the spectral gap inequality.
+This bound is in Lemma~\ref{lem:Lvecpcontrol} below, and is applied to various situations arising from our objects (see the lemmas after that).